ros2-realtime-demo/pendulum/README.md

 ## How to contribute

 Make a fork using github, and make your changes.
-This project uses the same guidelines as all the officials ROS2 packages, make sure that your code is compliant with cppcheck, uncrustify...
+This project uses the same guidelines as all the officials ROS 2 packages, make sure that your code is compliant with cppcheck, uncrustify...
 After this, submit a PR and we will review as soon as possible.

 ## Issues and feature request